Sylius/Sylius/components/Report/models.rst

 -----------

 Report is the main model in SyliusReportComponent.
 This simple class represents every unique report in the system.
-The default interface contains the following attributes with appropriate setters and getters.
+The default model contains the following attributes with appropriate setters and getters.

 +---------------------------+----------------------------------------------------+
 | Attribute                 | Description                                        |